sumon-ohid/42-minishell/README.md

 ## License

 This project is licensed under the [MIT License](LICENSE).
-Feel free to modify and distribute it according to your needs.
-Please don't use it directly for 42 Network.
+Feel free to modify and distribute it according to your needs. !!!!
+Please don't use it directly for 42 School projects !!!!